kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 <h3 class="h3-guide">Write AJAX with Regular JavaScript</h3>
 <a name="xhr-feature-detection"></a>
 <h4 class="h4-guide">XHR feature detection</h4>
-As mentioned, Microsoft's "xhr" implementation was different from other browsers until tIE7.
+As mentioned, Microsoft's XHR implementation was different from other browsers until tIE7.
 In the older versions, XMLHTTP was not a directly accessible object in the web browser...you couldn't access it by using `window.XMLHTTP` somewhere in your JavaScript code.

 Instead, it was bundled inside of another object called
 <a href="http://msdn.microsoft.com/en-us/library/aa751972(VS.85).aspx">"ActiveXObject"</a>.
 Since AJAX became popular while the old Microsoft implementation was still in wide use, you had to write some sort of feature-detection code to make sure that your AJAX worked in all browsers.